tbm/homepage/content/debian/orion/d-link/dns-323/install.md

 <h2>Success</h2>

 You should now have a complete Debian system running on your DNS-323 or CH3SNAS.
-You can use `apt-get` and other tools to install additional software.
+You can use `apt` and other tools to install additional software.
 The D-Link DNS-323 and Conceptronic CH3SNAS are ARM based devices and the `armel` architecture is fully supported by Debian.